-Vitamin E rich foods provide you with nutrients crucial to your vision, blood, brain, skin, and reproduction.
-It also possesses antioxidant properties, which are essential for protecting your cells against free radicals’ harmful effects.
+Vitamin E-rich foods provide nutrients crucial to your vision, blood, brain, skin, and reproduction.
+It also possesses antioxidant properties, essential for protecting your cells against the harmful effects of free radicals.
 These toxic molecules are produced during the breaking down of foods or exposure to radiation or tobacco smoke.
 According to experts, free radicals are accountable for cancer, heart disease, and various other conditions.
-Therefore, taking vitamin E is highly recommended for those deficient; however, vitamin E supplements do not give the same benefits of consuming foods rich in this vitamin.
+Therefore, vitamin E is highly recommended for those deficient; however, vitamin E supplements do not give the same benefits as consuming foods rich in this vitamin.

-Chemical composition: There are eight different tocopherol and tocotrienol groups under the name vitamin E. The most active of these is alpha-tocopherol.
+Chemical composition: There are eight different tocopherol and tocotrienol groups named vitamin E. The most active of these is alpha-tocopherol.

 Unit of measurement: alpha-tocopherol is used as a reference to evaluate the activity of vitamin E in a portion of food.
 This is expressed in milligrams of alpha-tocopherol equivalents